saleh-alt-04/flask_api/README.md

 ## R6 An ERD for your _app_

 ## R7 Detail any third party services that your _app_ will use

+1. Flask - Flask is a popular Python web framework that allows developers to quickly create web applications.
+It is used here to create an instance of the Flask application and define routes for handling incoming requests.

+2. SQLAlchemy and Flask-SQLAlchemy - SQLAlchemy is a Python SQL toolkit and Object-Relational Mapping (ORM) library.
+Flask-SQLAlchemy is a Flask extension that provides integration between Flask and SQLAlchemy, making it easier to use SQLAlchemy within a Flask application.
+It is used here to define the database schema and manage the database connection.

+3. Flask-Marshmallow - Flask-Marshmallow is a Flask extension for object serialization and deserialization.
+It provides an easy way to convert complex Python objects to JSON, which can be useful when building RESTful APIs.
+It is used here to define the schema for the product data and serialize/deserialize the data when interacting with the database.

+4. Flask-JWT-Extended - Flask-JWT-Extended is a Flask extension that provides JSON Web Token (JWT) authentication support.
+JWT is a standard for securely transmitting information between parties as a JSON object.
+It is used here to authenticate requests to the API, ensuring that only authorized users can access the data.

 ## R8 Describe your projects _models_ in terms of the relationships they have with each other